protocol-fuzzing/protocol-state-fuzzer/README.md

 ## Description

-ProtocolState-Fuzzer is a generic, modular and extensible protocol state fuzzer, which can be used as a framework for the protocol state fuzzing of different protocols.
+ProtocolState-Fuzzer is a generic, modular and extensible protocol state fuzzer, which can be used as a framework for the state machine learning and fuzzing of different network protocol implementations.
 It draws inspiration from a similar tool, called [DTLS-Fuzzer](https://github.com/assist-project/dtls-fuzzer), for the DTLS network protocol.